Bug report #10790

 With Add Vector layer you get the complete data, and with the QuickOSM plugin reading the test file as well.

 Same result with QGIS-dev cd248c6 from OSGEO4W64.

-#16 Updated by Sandro Santilli about 3 years ago
+#16 Updated by Sandro Santilli over 3 years ago

 Andre I'm trying to reproduce the problem you are seeing but I'm missing full instructions.